 6. Big-time investors need not apply

 If you already own a lot of investment units, financing your next purchase is probably not an option.
-At National Cooperative Bank, says Gendels, there’s a 10-unit cap on investment financing.
+At National Cooperative Bank, Gendels says, there’s a 10-unit cap on investment financing.